 Alain BouchardFounder and Executive Chairman of the Board

-Mr. Bouchard has been involved in an impressive number of fundraising campaigns and philanthropic activities for many years.
-In 2012, Mr. Bouchard and his wife created the Sandra and Alain Bouchard Foundation which supports various causes associated with people living with intellectual disabilities as well as artistic and cultural projects.
-In 2015, Mr. Bouchard and his wife received the Exceptional philanthropist of the year award from the Association of Fundraising Professionals – Québec Chapter.
+Mr. Bouchard has been involved in an impressive number of fundraising campaigns and philanthropic activities.
+He and his wife established the Sandra and Alain Bouchard Foundation in 2012, which supports various causes associated with people living with intellectual disabilities as well as artistic and cultural projects.
+In 2015 Mr. Bouchard and his wife were named Exceptional philanthropist of the year by the Québec Chapter of the Association of Fundraising Professionals.

 Nathalie BourqueCorporate Director

-Previously, she worked for various communications companies and has also worked for accounting firms in marketing.
-She was a member of the Board of Financial Services of the Caisse de dépôt et placement du Québec and Horizon Science and Technology.
-She also served as President of the Québec MBA Association and Le Cercle Finance et Placement du Québec.
-She is also a Governor of McGill University and she is on the board of Maison Marie-Vincent.
+Prior to joining NATIONAL, she worked for various communications companies and also for accounting firms in marketing.
+Ms. Bourque is a member of the board of Héroux-Devtek Inc. and its Audit Committee since 2015.
+She is also a member of the board of Hydropothecary and its Audit Committee, and chairs its Human Resources and Corporate Governance Committee since 2018.
+She is a former member of the Board of Financial Services of the Caisse de dépôt et placement du Québec.
+She also served as President of the MBA Association and Le Cercle Finance et Placement du Québec.
+She has a master of business administration from McGill University and a bachelor of arts from Laval University.